Black Bear Sighting Has Philippe Park Closed

 Bear sightings can be reported to the FWC’s Southwest Regional Office at (863) 648-3200.

-For more information visit their website.MORE NEWS: Tampa Bay Lightning Is Hosting A Ball Hockey Clinic And Sign Decoration Event
+For more information visit their website.MORE NEWS: Lane Closure On North Florida Avenue